StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/observables/edit-multiple-observables.md

 4. Select :fontawesome-solid-pen:.

-5. Update the values as needed.
+5. In the **Edit several observables** drawer, update the values as needed.

 6. Select **Submit**.